Hero Image

 What is Universal Prekindergarten (UPK)?

 UPK is a free preschool experience made possible through a grant from the New York State Education Department (NYSED).
-As long as the funding remains available and the District has the human resources to coordinate the program, the District can offer the program.

 Is the UPK program free?